quan-digital/bitmex-kollector/README.md

 - With that in mind, from 23:59:5X to 23:50:59 (range defined in settings.TRANSITION_SECS), kollection restarts so files are renamed correctly and websocket runs smoothly.

+- Kollector will generate about 40MB of data a day, with more than half going towards 'instrument'.
+So estimate around 1.5GB of data a month, or 20GB a year.

 #### Public topics subscribed

 ```bash